Manual labour

 Manual labour (in Commonwealth English, manual labor in American English) or manual work is physical work done by humans, in contrast to labour by machines and working animals.
-It is most literally work done with the hands (the word manual coming from the Latin word for hand) and, by figurative extension, it is work done with any of the muscles and bones of the human body.
+It is most literally work done with the hands (the word manual coming from the Latin word for hand) and, by figurative extension, it is work done with the muscular strength of the human body.
 For most of human prehistory and history, manual labour and its close cousin, animal labour, have been the primary ways that physical work has been accomplished.

-Economic perspectives on manual labor
+Economic perspectives on manual labour

-There are diverse viewpoints regarding the definition of manual labor, and the progression from manual labor to more complex forms can be ambiguous.
-Authors such as Karl Marx characterize it as simple labor, controversially proposing that all labor can be categorized as such.
+There are diverse viewpoints regarding the definition of manual labour, and the progression from manual labour to more complex forms can be ambiguous.
+Authors such as Karl Marx characterize it as simple labour, controversially proposing that all labour can be categorized as such.
 However, Ludwig von Mises argues that this is an oversimplification, highlighting it as a reason many socialist economic policies face challenges, particularly concerning the economic calculation problem.
-On the other hand, Paul Cockshott and Allin Cottrell advocate for considering all labor as simple labor, emphasizing the importance of accounting for training in more complex forms of labor.
-This complexity extends to determining what constitutes unskilled labor, as it raises questions about the nature of labor performed by students when training for specific professions.
-Ultimately, definitions of manual labor are shaped by economic and political interests, as all societies depend on some form of manual labor for their functioning.
+On the other hand, Paul Cockshott and Allin Cottrell advocate for considering all labour as simple labour, emphasizing the importance of accounting for training in more complex forms of labour.
+This complexity extends to determining what constitutes unskilled labour, as it raises questions about the nature of labour performed by students when training for specific professions.
+Ultimately, definitions of manual labour are shaped by economic and political interests, as all societies depend on some form of manual labour for their functioning.

 Economic competition often results in businesses trying to buy labour at the lowest possible cost (for example, through offshoring or by employing foreign workers) or to obviate it entirely (through mechanisation and automation).

-Automation of manual labor
+Automation of manual labour

 Mechanisation and automation, which reduce the need for human and animal labour in production, have existed for centuries, but it was only starting in the 18th and 19th centuries that they began to significantly expand and to change human culture.
 To be implemented, they require that sufficient technology exist and that its capital costs be justified by the amount of future wages that they will obviate.
 Semi-automation is an alternative to worker displacement that combines human labour, automation, and computerisation to leverage the advantages of both man and machine.